-We take our environmental impact seriously.
-We're always looking for ways to have an even smaller footprint while delivering the best natural products possible.
+We take our environmental impact seriously and are always looking for ways to have an even smaller footprint while delivering the best natural products possible.
 That’s why we only use palm oil that is RSPO certified (Roundtable on Sustainable Palm Oil) for our 3 in 1 Bar.

 In January 2019 we took the added step (and increased cost) to move to “RSPO Segregated” palm oil.
 “Segregated” means the palm oil we use is both certified organic and only comes from certified sustainable sources.
 While it does cost more, it was an easy choice since it aligns with our values and is another step ensuring that our palm (like all of our ingredients) is both pure and sustainably sourced.
 Along with companies like Patagonia, we are on an ongoing journey to improve and be more sustainable.

 While the vast majority of palm used in products comes from 3 & 4, we continue to move up the sustainability ladder.

 RSPO Palm is rated on a scale of 1 - 4 (1 is the best)